stefaceriani/chromashift/README.md

 ## 🤝 Contributing

-PRs welcome!
-If you've created a great color scheme, open a PR to add it as an official preset and if you want your name will be added to the preset list.
+Thanks for contributing ❤️; if you want to know how, read this 👉 [CONTRIBUTING.md](CONTRIBUTING.md)

 ## 🐛 Bug or Request?